UPDATED: March 2019

-Why the pass worked
+Why the pass worked for me

-My experience showed that even if
+My personal experience showed that even if:

 - there are these reservation fees,

-- you are traveling long distances,
+- you are traveling on long distances,

-- you are taking many last minute trains
+- you are taking many last-minute trains

-- you are going with high speed trains
+- you are going with high-speed trains

-is still a good money saver!
+the Eurail pass is still a good money saver!

 After all, the pass would not be so popular if it was a major rip off, right? 🙂

-When it is not worth it to buy the pass?
+When is it not worth it to buy the pass?

-If you are only visiting one country and your time is limited, don’t be lazy and compare the prices.
-Even if you save only 100 euro, it still makes sense to buy the pass, you can use this money for something more fun!
+If you are only visiting one country and your time is limited, don’t be lazy, you’re your research and compare the individual prices with the pass prices.
+Even if you only save 100€, it still makes sense to buy the pass, as you can use this money for something more fun or productive!

 That is it, you have finished reading this loooong post, congrats! 😉